Is It Legal to Download Twitter Videos? What You Should Know

 - Platform rules - what Twitter/X allows on its service

-You should think about both.
 A downloader that works technically is not the same as blanket permission to use every file however you want.

 Practical Rules to Stay Safer